nano-devs/Musicfy-Bot/README.md

 ⚠ Recommendation command is limited by quota due to limited resources.
 Sorry,, we will upgrade the server later in the future :(

-- First time use: You will have 8 quotas
+- First time use: You will have 8 quotas.
 - Every `m$recommend` will decrease 1 quota in stocks.
 - Daily: 1 quota everyday (Priority use).
 - Claim Rewards: Vote and claim!
 More rewards at weekend!
 Thanks for supporting! :))

 ⚠ Recommendation is based on the current playing song.
 Using `m$recommend` on the same song might result the same recommendation.
 Please use the command wisely.
-We will try to update this later in the future. :(
+We will update this later in the future. :(

 Have a Musicfy and Smile :))